Exploring solar field development on former City landfill

 This Tuesday, the General Government and Planning (GGP) Committee will hear an update from Tiffany Michelle Brown on A Sense of Place, a nonprofit working to preserve and honor Lexington’s rural Black hamlets.

-Council and Mayor to discuss Budget priorities this week!
+Council and Mayor discuss budget priorities

 ONE Lexington addresses Council questions on internal audit and general work